bhaskar20001/citruspay-ios-sdk/README.md

 ##Features
 CitrusPay iOS SDK broadly offers following features.

+### Core SDK V 4.1.0 - CitrusPay.framework

++ Creating Citrus account for the user.
 + Prepaid Payments.
-+ Direct credit/debit card (CC, DC) or netbanking payments (NB) .
++ Direct credit/debit card (CC, DC) or netbanking payments (NB).
 + Saving Credit/Debit cards into user's account for easier future payments by abiding The Payment Card Industry Data Security Standard (PCI DSS).
-+ Loading Money into users Citrus prepaid account for Prepaid facility .
++ Loading Money into users Citrus prepaid account for Prepaid facility.
-+ Withdraw the money back into User's bank account from the Prepaid account .
++ Withdraw the money back into User's bank account from the Prepaid account.

-+ Creating Citrus account for the user .
+### CitrusGraphics SDK V 1.0 - CitrusGraphics.framework

++ A lightweight, pure-Swift library for downloading and caching images from the Citrus cloud.
++ Dynamic Assets could be consumed by any module for their assets requirements.
++ SDK have both default & low resolution image for it which will be replaced by high resolution image once asset is downloaded and cached based on device specification.

 ####[ChangeLog](https://github.com/citruspay/citruspay-ios-sdk/wiki/ChangeLog)